FREDERICK-win/2048/README.md

 # 2048

-The famous game written in js.
+The famous sliding tile puzzle.

 At some point I want to re-write it using Vue.